hrksn/docker_php7.4/README.md

 # docker_php7.4_framework

 ## DocumentRoot is php/html/myapp/public
-Please deploy your code in DocumentRoot
+When you see the TEST URL, delete the test code and deploy your code

 docker-compose up -d